swiftlang/swift-evolution/proposals/0335-existential-any.md

 ## Proposed solution

 I propose to make existential types syntactically explicit in the language using the `any` keyword.
-This proposal introduces the new syntax in the Swift 5 language mode, and this syntax should be required for existential types under the Swift 6 language mode.
+This proposal introduces the new syntax in the Swift 5 language mode, and this syntax should be required for existential types under a future language mode.

 In Swift 5, anywhere that an existential type can be used today, the `any` keyword can be used to explicitly denote an existential type: